micloudon/dockerdjango/README.md

 Now you have an a django environment up and running inside a docker container.

-A few thing to consider; you may want to add a migration section to the docker-compose.yml file because realisticly any django project will migrates that you will need to make.
+A few thing to consider; you may want to add a migration section to the docker-compose.yml file because realistically any django project will have migrations that will need to be made.